-The Office of the Dean of Student Success publishes the Student Handbook.
-It is available from the Office of the Dean, the Division of Student Affairs, and the Library.
+The Office of the Vice President for Student Success publishes the Student Handbook.
+It is available from the Office of the VPSS, the Division of Student Affairs, and the Library.
 The Student Conduct Code, Student Discipline Code, and student rights and responsibilities are defined in the Student Handbook.